Philadelphia Trolley Tracks:

 bottom of this page to view the Kawasaki LRV's technical specifications.

 All things considered, the SEPTA Kawasaki LRV has been a success.
-At the present time (November 2012) the fleet has been providing dependable service for thirty years.
+At the present time (2020) the fleet has been providing dependable service for nearly forty years.
 Among the firsts that can be credited to the KHI streetcar are the use of stainless steel in the underframe, use of a roof-top air conditioning module, and use of the Vetag for electronic control of track switches and for car location information.
 Despite the lack of ADA-mandated handicapped access, there are no immediate plans for the fleet's replacement.

 In the 1995 update of his volume